coltorapps/builder/apps/docs/src/app/docs/entities/page.md

 ## Creating an entity

+You can use the `createEntity` function to create an entity definition.

 For illustrative purposes, we're going to use [Zod](https://zod.dev/) for validation, but you're free to use any other validation library or even manually validate inputs as per your requirements.

 ```typescript